commoncode/git-masterclass-activity-1/README.md

 </details>

 ## Task

-> Interactively rebase `feature_1` branch onto `master` and squash the last two commits
+> Interactively rebase `feature_1` branch onto `master` and squash commits I + J.

 The goal is to have a new master branch with commits as

 ```
-A --- B --- G --- H --- C' --- D' --- I+J
+A --- B --- C --- D --- I+J' --- H'...
 ```

-Where `C'` and `D'` are the same change as `C` and `D` respectively and `I+J` is the combined changes of `I` and `J`.
+Where `H'` is the same change as `H` and `I+J'` is the combined changes of `I` and `J`.

 Note that commits G and C conflict - they both change the same line.

 <details><summary>Show me how</summary>

-    # The --all flag specifies all branches
-    git checkout feature_1
-    git rebase -i 0e17d3cadf90158e55d1bcf20d1ced122a00a061
-    # in the rebase file, change line three to: squash 0d45141 J - incredible
-    # in the commmit message file make the commit text: I+J - understanding and incredible
-    # now rebasing the branch onto master
+    # Rebase feature_1 onto master
     git checkout master
+    git rebase origin/feature_1
-    # Commits G and C' conflict - however we want C' as our latest change
+    ## Commits G' and C conflict - however we want C as our latest change.
+Open up your editor and select C changes
+    git add .
+    git rebase --skip
+    ## Commit H conflicts with feature_1 current state.
+Select H' change over feature_1.
+    git add .
+    git rebase --contiue

+    # Squash J into I
-    git rebase feature_1 -X ours
+    git rebase -i HEAD~6
+    # in the rebase file, change line two to: squash 0d45141 J - incredible
+    # in the commmit message file make the commit text: "I+J - understanding and incredible" and comment out "J - incredible"

 </details>

-## Discussion Points
-- Did you arrive at the expected structure?
-- What might be some other methods of acheiving the same result?